Minas Gerais tyrannulet

-The Minas Gerais tyrannulet (Phylloscartes roquettei) is an Endangered species of bird in the family Tyrannidae, the tyrant flycatchers.
+The Minas Gerais tyrannulet (Phylloscartes roquettei) is a near-threatened species of bird in the family Tyrannidae, the tyrant flycatchers.

 Taxonomy and systematics

 The Minas Gerais tyrannulet is monotypic.

 Though relationships among members of Phylloscartes have not been fully resolved, it appears that the Minas Gerais tyrannulet's closest relatives are the rufous-lored tyrannulet (P. flaviventris) and the cinnamon-faced tyrannulet (P. parkeri).

 Description

 The Minas Gerais tyrannulet is about 12 cm long and weighs about 8 g.
 The sexes have the same plumage.
 Adults have a rufous to ochraceous wash on the forecrown, lores, and often the forehead.
 They have an indistinct yellowish supercilium and a whitish eye-ring.
 Their face is otherwise yellowish with a faint brownish crescent around the ear coverts.
 Their crown and upperparts are bright olive.
 Their wings are dusky with white to bright olive-yellow edges on the flight feathers.
 Their wing coverts are dusky with pale yellow to whitish tips that form two wing bars.
 Their tail is dusky with white to bright olive-yellow edges on the feathers.
 Their underparts are bright lemon yellow with a "vest" of diffuse olive streaks on the breast and sides.
 Both sexes have a dark brown iris, a black bill with an ashy to pale pinkish base to the mandible, and brownish gray to slate legs and feet.